umyelab/LabGym/README.md

 [![Watch the video](https://img.youtube.com/vi/YoYhHMPbf_o/hqdefault.jpg)](https://youtu.be/YoYhHMPbf_o)

 Cite LabGym: <https://www.cell.com/cell-reports-methods/fulltext/S2667-2375(23)00026-7>.

 <!-- end elevator-pitch -->

+## Installation

 For installation instructions and documentation, please see [https://labgym.readthedocs.io](https://labgym.readthedocs.io).

-> [!NOTE]
-> We are currently in the process of migrating documentation to the above website.
-If you can't find information you're looking for there,
-> refer to the [extended user guide](./LabGym%20user%20guide_v2.2.pdf) for a more detailed reference on how to use LabGym.
+Refer to the [extended user guide](./LabGym%20user%20guide_v2.2.pdf) for a more detailed reference on how to use LabGym.

 <p>&nbsp;</p>